2022 Appalachian State Mountaineers football team

 The 2022 Appalachian State Mountaineers football team represented Appalachian State University during the 2022 NCAA Division I FBS football season.
-The Mountaineers are led by third-year head coach Shawn Clark.
-Appalachian State plays their home games at Kidd Brewer Stadium on the school's Boone, North Carolina, campus, and compete as a member of the East Division of the Sun Belt Conference.
+The Mountaineers were led by third-year head coach Shawn Clark.
+Appalachian State played their home games at Kidd Brewer Stadium on the school's Boone, North Carolina, campus, and competed as a member of the East Division of the Sun Belt Conference.

-Previous season

-The Mountaineers finished the 2021 season 10–4, 7–1 in Sun Belt play to finish in first place in the East division.
-As a result, they earned a trip to the Sun Belt Conference Championship Game where they lost to Louisiana.
-They received an invitation to the Boca Raton Bowl where they lost to Western Kentucky.